Item 11: Implement the Drop trait for RAII patterns

 }

-The drop method is specially reserved to the compiler and can't be manually invoked, because the item would be left in a potentially messed-up state afterwards:
+The drop method is specially reserved for the compiler and can't be manually invoked:

 x.drop();